 11x4 inch prints 22 photographs

-Series contains 38 11x14 inch black-and-white (gelatin silver) prints exhibited at Duke University's Perkins Library, August 7-December 14, 2002.
-Andrews spent one tobacco farming season, April 2000 to April 2001, using a traditional film camera to document the lives of the people who were involved in cultivating tobacco on the Moore family farm in Pittsylvania County, Virginia.
-Images portray the white farm family members as well as migrant Latino farmworkers.
-Tobacco farming is such labor-intensive work that it is often called a "13-month crop."
+Series contains 38 11x14 inch black-and-white (gelatin silver) prints by photographer Jesse Pyrant Andrews, featured in a solo exhibit at Duke University's Perkins Library in 2002.
+Andrews spent one tobacco farming season, April 2000 to April 2001, using a traditional film camera to document the lives of the people who cultivate tobacco on the Moore family farm in Pittsylvania County, Virginia.
+Images portray the white farm family members as well as seasonal migrant farmworkers.
+Tobacco farming is so labor-intensive that it is often called a "13-month crop."

 Principally a map of the towns of Harrisonburg and New Market west to the Shenandoah Mountains showing roads, waterways, churches, and topography.
 Pencil and colored ink on paper.
 Scale, 4:10.
 42 x 43 cm.